Manawatū District: Name and geography

 Manawatū is said to have been named by Hau, a great Māori explorer.
 As he pursued his wife, who had left him for another lover, along the south-west coast of the North Island, he came across and named river mouths, including Whanganui, Whangaehu and Rangitīkei according to events that befell him at the time.
 He then came across the mouth of the large, wide Manawatū River; awed by the sight and in fear he might not be able to cross it, he said, "Ka tū taku manawa" (My heart stands still).

 The name Manawatū (often the Manawatu) also refers to the whole area centred on the Manawatū Plains, the floodplain of the Manawatū River, with Palmerston North as its principal city.
 Like some other areas of New Zealand such as Wairarapa and the King Country, the Manawatū in this sense has never had precisely defined boundaries, its extents determined largely by custom and preference.
 Always included are Palmerston North and all of today's Manawatu District, and usually included is that part of Horowhenua District lying north of Levin.
 Parts of Rangitikei and/or Tararua districts might also be included.

+On 19 December 2024 Minister for Land Information Chris Penk declined a proposal from the New Zealand Geographic Board to add a macron and change the spelling of Manawatu District to "Manawatū", despite this being the spelling used for the Manawatū River and the Manawatū-Whanganui Regional Council.